zulip/zulip/docs/testing/testing-with-django.md

 #### How does mocking work under the hood?

 Since Python 3.3, the standard mocking library is `unittest.mock`. `unittest.mock` implements the basic mocking class `Mock`.
-It also implements `MagickMock`, which is the same as `Mock`, but contains many default magic methods (in Python, those are the ones starting with with a dunder `__`).
+It also implements `MagicMock`, which is the same as `Mock`, but contains many default magic methods (in Python, those are the ones starting with with a dunder `__`).
 From the docs:

 > In most of these examples the Mock and MagicMock classes are interchangeable.
 As the MagicMock is the more capable class